Instructions for connecting to the Hampton University Campus Wireless Networks

 Wireless Pirate 1

 You may use Wireless Pirate 1 where ever it is available on Campus.
-This wireless network requires you to login with your Infotech username and password before you can access outside websites.
+This wireless network requires you to login with your “Infotech” username and password before you can access outside websites.
+Remember, this network may not be available in your residential dorm locations.

 This network may be used by visitors and guests on Campus.
 (If the Guest network is not available in your area it can be turned on by the Network team.)
 Using the Guest Network requires setting up a temporary account for access.